 On the other hand, ‘as fed’ is the value for a nutrient as it is found in the food itself, including the moisture content.
 This is also as you would feed it to your pet.
 This information is helpful if you wanted to calculate how much food you need to feed to provide your pet with a specific amount of a particular nutrient.

 Reading the label of a pet food bag does not always tell you all of the information you need to know and that’s why the nutrient profiles are so important.
-Say you need a lower fat food to help your pet shed a few pounds and you’re trying to decide between two foods: NOW FRESH Adult kibble for dogs and NOW FRESH Turkey Stew for dogs.
+Say you need a lower fat food to help your pet shed a few pounds and you’re trying to decide between two foods: NOW FRESH Recipe for Adult Dogs kibble and NOW FRESH Turkey Stew for Dogs.
 The Guaranteed Analysis on the bag is reported on an ‘as fed’ basis, but when comparing foods with different amounts of moisture, it’s important to compare nutrient levels on a ‘dry matter’ basis.
 This is where the nutrient profiles come in handy; we’ve already done all of the math for you!
 The NOW FRESH Turkey Stew has a fat content of 23% on a dry matter basis, while the NOW FRESH Adult kibble has a fat content of 18%.
 In this situation, you would choose the NOW FRESH Adult kibble recipe because it’s lower in fat.

 Since animals must eat food in an amount that meets their energy requirements, it’s important to know nutrient intake on a ‘per calorie’ basis.
 That’s why we also conveniently provide nutrient levels on a “Per 1000 kcal” basis in every nutrient profile.
 This column shows you the amount of each nutrient your pet would consume if they were to eat 1000 calories of food.
-For example, if your dog ate 1000 calories of GO!
-SOLUTIONS Skin + Coat Care Chicken Recipe for dogs, they would receive 67.6 grams of protein, 38.6 grams of fat, and 4.63 grams of fibre.
+For example, if your dog ate 1000 calories of Go!
+Solutions Skin + Coat Care Chicken Recipe with Grains for Dogs, they would receive 67.6 grams of protein, 38.6 grams of fat, and 4.63 grams of fibre.
 Just like nutrient levels on a ‘dry matter basis’, the ‘per calorie basis’ allows direct comparison of nutrient levels between foods with different moisture levels.
 AAFCO also reports nutrient requirements on a per calorie basis.

 Pet food formulation is a detailed process that involves balancing different types and amounts of ingredients to meet the specific nutrient requirements of a pet.